 Differences Between Python vs Scala

-Python and Scala are the two major languages for Data Science, Big Data, Cluster computing.
+Python and Scala are the two major languages for Data Science, Big Data, and Cluster computing.
 Python is an interpreted high-level object-oriented programming language.
 It is a dynamically typed language.
-It has an interface to many OS system calls and supports multiple programming models, including object-oriented, imperative, functional and procedural paradigms.
+It has an interface to many OS system calls and supports multiple programming models, including object-oriented, imperative, functional, and procedural paradigms.
 Scala is also an object-oriented programming language.
-It is used to provide support for functional programming and a strong static type system.
+It is used to support functional programming and a strong static type system.
 Scala gets its name as a blend of ‘scalable’ and ‘language’, where it can scale according to the number of users, and here, everything is an expression.
 It smoothly integrates the features of object-oriented and functional languages.

-Both Python and Scala are the general-purpose programming languages that support the Object-Oriented model to create applications.
-Both Python and Scala languages are playing a very crucial role in the growth and future of data science projects.
-But at the same point in time, both Python vs Scala have a few pros and cons.
+Python and Scala are general-purpose programming languages that support the Object-Oriented model to create applications.
+Python and Scala’s languages play a crucial role in the growth and future of data science projects.
+But at the same point in time, both Python vs Scala has a few pros and cons.

 Python (Pros and Cons)

 Scala (Pros and Cons)

-Below is the top 9 comparison Between Python and Scala:
+Below are the top 9 comparisons Between Python and Scala:

 Key Differences Between Python and Scala

-- Python is a dynamically typed interpreted language, whereas Scala is a statically typed compiled language.
+- Python belongs to the dynamically typed interpreted languages category, whereas Scala falls under the statically typed compiled languages category.

-- For development, Python seems more productive, and it doesn’t need compilation for most cases which makes development faster and rapid.
-In the case of Scala, a compilation is too slow; thus, the development of the Scala application takes more time.
+- Python seems more productive for development and doesn’t need compilation for most cases, making development faster and more rapid.
+In the case of Scala, a compilation is too slow; thus, developing the Scala application takes more time.

-- Python has huge libraries as per the different task complexities.
+- Python has huge libraries per the different task complexities.
 In the case of Scala, its libraries are small.

 - In the case of Python, the low level can be achieved by extending using C and C++.
 For Scala, it is not easy to achieve a low level and mostly rely on JVM.

 - Python has decent memory usage, whereas Scala has more memory consumption.